-Henry Hill sits in the dining room of the Firefly restaurant in North Platte, Neb., Tuesday, Feb.
-22, 2005.
-The exploits of Hill, who sought refuge in the witness protection program after agreeing to testify against his former mob bosses from New York, were the basis for the book "Wiseguy" by Nicholas Pileggi, which was later turned into the 1990 film "Goodfellas" by Martin Scorsese.
-The state of New York tried to acquire the proceeds from Hill's book under the Son of Sam laws prohibiting criminals from profiting from their crimes by writing memoirs.
-But the Supreme Court invalidated the law as an unconstitutional infringement on freedom of speech.
-(AP Photo/Nati Harnik, used with permission from The Associated Press)
+In this photo, Henry Hill sits in a restaurant in Nebraska in 2005.
+The exploits of Hill, who sought refuge in the witness protection program after agreeing to testify against his former mob bosses from New York, were the basis for a book about his life.
+The state of New York tried to acquire the proceeds from the book under Son of Sam laws prohibiting criminals from profiting from their crimes, but the Supreme Court said the law violated the First Amendment.
+(AP Photo/Nati Harnik, used with permission from the Associated Press)

 The Supreme Court decision in Simon and Schuster v.
 Members of the New York State Crime Victims Board, 502 U.S. 105 (1991), determined that the state of New York’s “Son of Sam” laws were a violation of free speech under the First Amendment.

-States pass Son of Sam law to prevent criminals from profiting from their crime with memoirs
+Son of Sam laws prevent criminals from profiting from their crime with memoirs

 In 1977 the “Son of Sam” killer, David Berkowitz, made national headlines for a second time by earning large profits on the sale of his memoir about the murders that made him infamous.